Sophuwu300/manweb/README.md

 - Able to correctly interpret and display incorrectly formatted man pages, to a degree.
 - Auto updates man pages when new packages are installed or removed using standard installation methods.

-## Extra Information
+## Pictures
-### Performance:
-A query for all user or sudo  commands that list or organise information, shows 119 commands in 53ms.
-Searching for all C libraries for parsing, shows 38 libraries in 48ms.

-If I wish to find a command that configures a service, I would use: network interfaces,

 # Installation Using Apt

 Simply run the following commands to add my repository and install the package.
 This will install the latest release and automatically update the server when new versions are released.
 This will also make the server available as a systemd service, and start it automatically.

-You may still want to configure a user for the service as some manuals may be in user home directories.
-This isn't common on most systems, so the default configuration should work out of the box in most cases.
+You can read [addrepo.sh.txt](https://cdn.sophuwu.com/deb/addrepo.sh.txt) in your browser.

 ```bash
 curl https://cdn.sophuwu.com/deb/addrepo.sh | sudo sh